torodb/stampede/stampede/documentation/docs/installation/binaries.md

 ## Linux/macOS

-Given that [previous requirements](previous-requirements.md) are met and default configuration is used, to launch ToroDB Stampede download distribution from the next [link](https://www.torodb.com/download/torodb-stampede-1.0.0-beta1.tar.bz2), extract and execute it.
+Given that the [prerequisites](prerequisites.md) are met and default configuration is used, to launch ToroDB Stampede download distribution from the next [link](https://www.torodb.com/download/torodb-stampede-1.0.0-beta1.tar.bz2), extract and execute it.

 ```no-highlight
 wget https://www.torodb.com/download/torodb-stampede-1.0.0-beta1.tar.bz2